MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteCollectionAppCatalogs.md

 ## DESCRIPTION

-Use this cmdlet to get the Site Collection App Catalogs.
+Use this cmdlet to get the Site Collection App Catalog.
+For more information, see [Use the App Catalog to make custom business apps available for your SharePoint environment](https://docs.microsoft.com/sharepoint/use-app-catalog)

 ## EXAMPLES